About the VictorOps Post Incident Review

-Select the Post-Incident Reviews option.
+Select the Post-Incident Reviews option and click New Report.

-Currently, the report date range data return is limited to four-month increments.
+Currently, the report date-range data return is limited to four-month increments.
 Once the Report range is defined, all timeline events that occurred during that period will populate in the report builder.

-Note: The summary field and timeline notes support the markdown library described HERE.
+Please Note: The summary field and timeline notes support the markdown library described HERE.

-After the report is created it can be printed or opened again for further editing.
+Once your Post-Incident Review Report is complete, click Done in the top right corner.
+After the report is created it can be printed, turned into a PDF, or opened again for further editing.